A choir of four adults singing in a church, holding music folders, with a group of people in the background.

 Presenting stories grounded in truth.

-We began as a response to the lack of representation in classical music
+We began as a response to the persistent lack of representation in classical music

 OUR STORY